btdobbs/AI/Project/03/README.md

 If you have no errors, your approximate Q-learning agent should win almost every time with these simple features, even with only 50 training games.

+### Grading

-Grading: We will run your approximate Q-learning agent and check that it learns the same Q-values and feature weights as our reference implementation when each is presented with the same set of examples.
+We will run your approximate Q-learning agent and check that it learns the same Q-values and feature weights as our reference implementation when each is presented with the same set of examples.
 To grade your implementation, run the autograder:

 ```sh
 python autograder.py -q q6